Photo of Karen Melvin

 BIOGRAPHY

 I’m a scholar of colonial Mexico and the early modern Catholic world.
-I’m currently writing a book about two of the first international charities: rescuing Christian captives from North Africa and maintaining a Catholic presence in the Holy Land.
-During the seventeenth through early-nineteenth centuries, New Spain provided more funds for these projects than anywhere else in the world.
-I want to know why.
+I’m currently finishing a book about two of the first international charities: rescuing Christian captives from North Africa and maintaining a Catholic presence in the Holy Land.
+During the seventeenth through early-nineteenth centuries, New Spain provided more funds for these projects than anywhere else in the world, and I want to know what people there knew about these projects and why they might have cared.
+I’m also starting a new book project that follows the travels of Irish Dominican William “Guillermo” O’Brien to Rome, New York City, Havana, and Mexico City in order to show how movement through the Catholic empire around the turn of the nineteenth century helped shape our modern world.

 My publications include: